readthedocs/ethicalads.io/content/posts/2025-duckdb-pair-with-postgres.md

 ## Column-wise storage & DuckDB

-These kinds of expensive aggregation queries historically are better fits for column databases, data warehouses and [OLAP databases](https://en.wikipedia.org/wiki/Online_analytical_processing) generally.
+Typically, these kinds of expensive aggregation queries are better fits for column databases, data warehouses and [OLAP databases](https://en.wikipedia.org/wiki/Online_analytical_processing) generally.
 We considered building out a data warehouse or other kinds of column oriented databases but never found something we really liked and we were always hesitant to add a second production system that could get out of sync with Postgres.